Understanding Living Trusts

 14. What does a successor trustee do?

 If you become incapacitated, your successor trustee looks after your care and manages your financial affairs for as long as needed, using your assets to pay your expenses.
 If you recover, you resume control.
 When you die, your successor trustee pays your debts, files your tax returns and distributes your assets.
-All can be done quickly and privately, according to instructions in your trust, without
+All can be done quickly and privately, according to instructions in your trust, without court interference.

 15. Who can be successor trustees?